 Reading and math levels of students in this program are approximately third grade, and students must be able to participate in work-based learning in the community with adult supervision.
-They have access to multiple opportunities both on the HVCC campus and in the community.
-Assistance in connecting families with mental health resources in the community is also available.
+They have access to multiple work-based learning opportunities both on the HVCC campus and in the community.
+Assistance in work-based learning connecting families with mental health resources in the community is also available.